 If you look in the fridge and realize you’re running low on stock and there is no poultry carcass in your immediate future, starting from raw ingredients is easy.

 The best cuts for soup are the cheapest, but not always the easiest to find: wings, feet, and necks.
 (For larger animals tails are also on the list, and for fish the whole head.
 I’ll be posting about those stocks later in the week.)
 Feet need a little preparation, but the rest is the same as with a cooked carcass: acid soak, low boil and skim, then barely blooping for 8 to 24 hours.

-As with the first method, bones can be reused, lowering the cost even further.
+As with the first method, bones can be reused (link no longer available), lowering the cost even further.
 When the broth stops gelling and the bones fall apart, you’re done.

 A note on vegetables: When I’m really with-it and planning ahead, I save up my (prewashed) vegetable skins and peelings in the fridge or freezer specifically to add to stocks.
 Anything is fair game, but I’d advise against brassicas (rutabaga, turnip, kohlrabi, cabbage, kale, cauliflower, broccoli, and mustard) because they’ll make your house small like farts and the stock taste like old socks.
 If you want to add herbs or very delicate greens, do so not more the 20 minutes before you strain your stock or the heat will kill their nutrient contributions.